 4. Is the reduction permanent?
 No. The reduction is temporary and only for the one year.
 Your property will be reviewed annually until market value exceeds your factored base year value.

-5. I received a reduction for 2016.
-Do I have to re-file an informal review for 2017?
-No. If you received a temporary reduction, our office will automatically review your property for the annually on the lien date of January 1.
+5. I received a reduction in my property value.
+Do I have to re-file an informal review for the next year?
+No. If you received a temporary reduction, our office would automatically review your property for the annually on the lien date of January 1.

 6. If I do not agree with the value of my informal review, is it too late to file for a formal appeal?
 The deadline to file an appeal for the lien date is 09/15/20XX.
 However, if you are appealing a supplemental assessment, you can timely file an appeal within 60 days from the date noted on your Notice of Supplemental Assessment sent by our office.